-When I was a department hiring manager (in financial services, ironically) I immediately noticed when a candidate had dirty fingernails, unkempt hair, wasn't freshly shaved or had a button missing from her jacket.
+When I was a department hiring manager (in financial services, ironically), I immediately noticed when a candidate had dirty fingernails, unkempt hair, wasn't freshly shaved or had a button missing from her jacket.

-Some grooming areas to pay attention to are:
+Some grooming areas to pay attention to:

 - Always polish your shoes

-- Trim facial hair to be professional
+- Trim your facial hair to be professional

 - Cover visible tattoos; remove piercings (except ears, for women)

-- Mouth freshener is always helpful!
+- Mouth freshener is always helpful

 While your appearance, image and style won't land you a job, it certainly can hurt you getting the job you want.
-Make sure you present yourself in a way that's consistent with your values and interests ("I enjoy wearing a suit,") and is appropriate to the situation.
+Make sure you present yourself in a way that's consistent with your values and interests ("I enjoy wearing a suit") and is appropriate to the situation.